the-peon-project/peon-docs/manual/docs/about.md

 ### Development

-If you want to develop your own recipes (or modify the source code for your objectives) go [here](./development/index.md)
+If you want to develop your recipes (or modify the source code for your objectives) go [here](./development/index.md)

 ## License Information